Inner Thigh Muscle Pain After Cycling: 7 Causes & 5 Symptoms [Solution Covered]

 • Incorrect Saddle Height: Cycling with a saddle set at the wrong height can lead to groin and inner thigh pain.
 Having the seat too low or too high increases pressure on the perineum, causing discomfort.

-• Pudendal Nerve Irritation or Compression: Pudendal nerve irritation or compression can cause inner thigh pain during cycling.
+• Pudendal nerve irritation or Compression: Pudendal nerve irritation or compression can cause inner thigh pain during cycling.
 Understanding this possibility can help in addressing the discomfort.

 • Iliotibial Band Friction Syndrome: Though commonly associated with knee pain, iliotibial band friction syndrome can manifest as inner thigh discomfort because of the IT band’s connection to the hip and thigh muscles.
 Proper stretching and strengthening exercises can ease this issue.

 • Muscle Fatigue: Intense or prolonged cycling sessions, including those that involve the inner thigh muscles, can lead to muscle fatigue.
 Incorporating proper rest periods and recovery techniques can help prevent excessive muscle fatigue and subsequent pain.
+Intense physical activity, especially without proper stretching, can lead to muscle strains or tears in the inner thigh (adductor muscles).

 • Groin Pain: Groin pain during or after cycling can radiate to the inner thigh region and may result from muscle strains, overuse, or improper bike fit.
 Addressing the underlying cause of groin pain can help ease associated inner thigh discomfort.
+Cycling numbness in the groin can be uncomfortable and concerning, but it’s a common issue among cyclists.

 5 Symptoms of Inner Thigh Muscle Pain After Cycling